auremoser/mozsci/projects/16-04-studygroups.md

 	* fun/play - more of it

 ### IDEAS

+Here are some thoughts about what to address.

   * communication
   	- generate translations and crowdsource correction in the community
   * s-org potential